Autotrader cars

 Ford Transit Custom double cab

 Any ‘combi’ or ‘crew’ van with a second row of seats will do.
 But our experiences running a Ford Transit Custom mean this one has a particular place in our hearts, not least after taking it on an extended summer holiday road trip round Europe packed with bikes, luggage and more.
-While a van like this actually takes up no more road space than a typical large SUV the amount of carrying capacity is in a different league, while modern ones like this are fully loaded with the nav, radar cruise control and other creature comforts you’d expect of a regular passenger car.
-Fully loaded with the air-con blasting on full and at a 100mph cruise on the German Autobahn ours was still doing nearly 40mpg, meaning well over 500 miles between fuel stops.
-For active families carting kit for long distances nothing comes close.
+While a van like this actually takes up no more road space than a typical large SUV, the amount of carrying capacity is in a different league.
+Fully loaded with the air-con blasting on full and at a 100mph cruise on the German Autobahn, ours was still doing nearly 40mpg, meaning well over 500 miles between fuel stops.
+For active families with loads of stuff to haul, nothing else comes close.

 Search for a Ford Transit Custom on Auto Trader